 Who is a Drone Pilot?

-Drone pilot is exactly what it sounds like – a person who pilots a drone.
-Just a few years ago, drones were either used by the military for defence or for recreational purposes.
-Now there is increasing demand for drone pilots in the police, construction sites, disaster management, agriculture and industrial inspection, mapping and surveying.
+A drone pilot is exactly what it sounds like – a person who pilots a drone.
+Just a few years ago, drones were either used by the military for defense or for recreational purposes.
+Now there is increasing demand for drone pilots in the police, construction sites, disaster management, agriculture, and industrial inspection, mapping and surveying.

 Must Read: How to Become a Pilot After 12th

 Skills & Requirements

 The Directorate General of Civil Aviation (DGCA) proposed a few regulations to be a drone pilot:

 - Age more than 18 years

 - Should be trained at any DGCA-recognised flight training organizations